Think-Pixel-Labs/new-rajshree-sweets-assets/whatsapp-quick-replies/delivery.md

-To help us prepare your order, please let us know:
+To help us serve you better, please let us know:

 - What would you like to order and how much?
 - When do you need it delivered?